-- hurt because it seems too soon;
+- Hurt because it seems too soon;

-- angry and feel disrespected because your child (rather than your ex) informed you;
+- Angry and feel disrespected because your child (rather than your ex) informed you;

 Ex’s New Partner Allowed Around Child

-If that’s the case, then having the ex’s new girlfriend/boyfriend around the kids or babysitting would be a violation of the court order.
-(Therefore, it’s always a good idea to check and know what your current order says regarding the matter.)
+If that’s the case, having the ex’s girlfriend/boyfriend around the kids or babysit would be a violation of your current court order.
+Therefore, it’s always a good idea to check and know what your current order says regarding the matter.

-If you don’t have a parenting plan, decree, or parenting time order, or there isn’t anything written regarding the matter in your current parenting plan, decree or parenting time order,
+Or, if you don’t have a parenting plan, decree, or parenting time order, or there isn’t anything written regarding the matter in your current parenting plan, decree or parenting time order,

 Circumstances When Ex’s New Partner Could Be Restricted